IconoclastXYZ/Voron/README.md

   - [Pin mod for gantry](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/hartk1213/Voron2.4_Trident_Pins_Mod) - but just did the xy for now
   - [Replace front z idlers with Rama design](https://github.com/Ramalama2/Voron-2-Mods/tree/main/Front_Idlers) but could have used the new design from [2.4r2](https://github.com/VoronDesign/Voron-2/tree/Voron2.4/STLs/Gantry/Front_Idlers)
   - Change Z mount to use [spherical bearings](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/hartk1213/Voron2.4_GE5C), tried IGUS, but too much stiction so using metal ones.
 Could have used nylock nuts (per Andrew Ellis) - now there is no friction on z-adjust.
 Checked the original parts and they had significant wear / catch marks!
-  - ADXL mounting for [klipper resonance compensation](https://www.klipper3d.org/Measuring_Resonances.html) - actually no problem.
+  - ~~ADXL mounting for [klipper resonance compensation](https://www.klipper3d.org/Measuring_Resonances.html) - actually no problem.
 Just use a longer screw for any part of the print head and it works.
-No fancy mount required and it comes off afterwards anyway.
+No fancy mount required and it comes off afterwards anyway.~~ no need as it is built into the EBB36 CanBUS board
   - Wago clip mounts to improve wiring
   - [Improved Raspberry Pi mount](https://github.com/MotorDynamicsLab/LDOVoron2/blob/main/STLs/beefy_raspberry_bracket.stl), needs extra [DIN mount](https://github.com/VoronDesign/Voron-2/blob/Voron2.4/STLs/Electronics_Bay/pcb_din_clip_x3.stl)
   - CAN Bus board from [BigTreeTech](https://www.aliexpress.com/item/1005004243374113.html) with the [GitHub and manual](https://github.com/bigtreetech/EBB/)